Core Advocacy Training (CAT)

 What is CAT?

-We offer two options for completing the CAT course.
-Enroll in an upcoming Zoom course or complete it at your own pace in our online learning center.
-Either option fulfills CAT requirements.
+There are two ways to complete the CAT course: you can enroll in an upcoming Zoom session (see upcoming events below) or complete it at your own pace in our online learning center.
+Both options fulfill the CAT requirements.

 Note: Self-Paced Course In Beta Testing